ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-The `hpa` (Holder Presentation Algorithm) Header Parameter represents the algorithm to be used by the holder for presenting a JWP when using a asymmetric algorithm and Presentation Key.
+The `hpa` (Holder Presentation Algorithm) Header Parameter represents the algorithm to be used by the holder for presenting a JWP when using a asymmetric algorithm and a Holder Presentation Key.

 This Header Parameter SHOULD be included when appropriate for the JWP algorithm, unless a single appropriate algorithm is negotiated through